Nakilon/rbtris/README.txt

 TODO

-* bottom projetion
+* projetion of the piece at the bottom
-* canonical shapes rotation and center
+* canonical shapes rotation center
-* ability of a piece to shift itself by rotation bouncing the walls
+* shift a piece by bouncing of the walls when rotating
-* scoreboard
+* scoreboard (maybe at $HOME/.rbtris)
-* (done) not full going DOWN
+* (done) abilit to fall down only partially
-* ability to hold UP just for fun
+* (done) ability to hold UP (just for fun)
 * (done) Mutex stdlib class instead of key_lock var
 * autoresize to screen
 * option to restart